nannerpusser/wordup/README.md

 ## Wordament Solver App with GUI
 Description:

 This Wordament Solver app allows users to input a 4x4 board of letters and find valid words from the board based on a provided dictionary.
 The dictionary is the standard OSPD Scrabble dictionary, commonly found as ``twl06.txt``.
 This means you will encounter invalid words at times since Wordament has an internal dictionary that is nearly identical, but not quite.
-If you can gete Microsoft to give it up publicly, you have my thanks.
+If you can get Microsoft to share their dictionary, I thank you in advance.

 Features:
 - Cross-platform (Linux and Windows).
 No DPI awareness on linux and depending on your WM, complete disregard for window size constraints.